-That eating crow thing, yeah – it sucks.
+That eating crow – it’s disgusting.

 My story is like billions of others out there in the world.
 The common theme between us: we all have scars from the actions of others.
 It’s a fact of life.
 There’s no way around it.
 It’s painful, sometimes unjust, but it happens to everyone eventually.

 I’m not exactly sure how being cheated on with a prostitute is going to shape me personally because my story isn’t over, but I know that every single day I become a different person.
 Some days I exhaust myself, but I am not going to stop moving forward.

 The point of sharing this is not what my husband would like to think- to call him out in front of the world- it’s because I want other women who’ve been betrayed on with prostitutes and strippers to know they are not alone.

 I’ve read enough books and literature on marriage and infidelity to wallpaper my 2400 square foot home at least 2 or 3 times, but only one small article from the UK that touched on the other victims that prostitution doesn’t discuss- the wives.
 Me.
 The wife down the street.
 The girl next door.
 Who knows how many are suffering?
 Possibly you reading this right now.
 The point is nobody talks about us.
 They discuss the victims of the sex trade and the prostitutes that get in dire straights hooked on drugs, the single mother hard up for money that can’t pay her bills, etc., etc.